 may take from a few weeks to a few months.

-A lumbar disk replacement generally improves pain, but it does not eliminate it completely.
+A lumbar disk replacement generally improves pain.
+But it does not stop it completely.

-Talk with your doctor to get a realistic idea about what you can expect after this
+Talk with your healthcare provider to get a realistic idea about what you can expect

-surgery.
-Also talk to your healthcare provider about instructions you need to follow
+after this surgery.
+Also talk to your healthcare provider about instructions you need